saacostam/3d-tower-defense/README.md

   - [ ] FEAT: Enhance guns.
   - [ ] FEAT: Enhance cursor.
 - [ ] FEAT(Spawner): Add timer-like sprite that shows timeout for spawning.

+## Tasks Game Loop 2

+- [ ] FEAT: Add health to towers.
+  - [ ] FEAT: If a tower is close to an explosion they should reduce health.
+- [ ] FEAT: Enhance mouse-and-click look-and-feel.

+## Tasks - Polish 2

 - [ ] FEAT: Add animals.
   - [ ] FEAT: Add birds.
   - [ ] FEAT: Add fire-flies.
-- [ ] FEAT: Integrate tailwind.
 - [ ] REFACTOR: Centralize grass-patch rendering
   - INFO: Some elements, such as trees, bon-fires, stones, render their own patch of grass.
 Ideally, they are all centralized into a single ModelingUtil method.

-## Tasks Game Loop 2

-- [ ] FEAT: Add health to towers.
-  - [ ] FEAT: If a tower is close to an explosion they should reduce health.
+- [ ] FEAT: Integrate tailwind.